 What is true of money is true of chess games, elections and universities.
 All these can take different forms, but for each there must be some physical realization.
 This suggests what I think is true, that social facts in general, and institutional facts especially, are hierarchically structured.
 Institutional facts exist, so to speak, on top of brute physical facts.
 Often, the brute facts will not be manifested as physical objects but as sounds coming out of peoples’ mouths or as marks on paper – or even thoughts in their heads. (p.
 35)

 I believe that, expressed in the fact mode, Searle’s account is correct but incomplete; it provides only a first, and almost trivial, part of an account of what social reality is.
 When expressed in the object mode it is more nearly complete, but incorrect.
-The object mode expression is more nearly complete, (a) because it gives a more extensive account of the phenomena of social reality (economic, legal, political, social phenomena of a wide range of types); but it is more complete also (b) because it tells us what such phenomena are they are objects (values of ‘Y’ in the formula), which result from the imposition upon other objects (values of ‘X’ in the formula, ultimately physical objects such as pieces of paper with green ink on them) of special sorts of functions.
+The object mode expression is more nearly complete, (a) because it gives a more extensive account of the phenomena of social reality (economic, legal, political, social phenomena of a wide range of types), but also (b) because it tells us what such phenomena are—they are objects (values of ‘Y’ in the formula), which result from the imposition upon other objects (values of ‘X’ in the formula, ultimately physical objects such as pieces of paper with green ink on them) of special sorts of functions.
 The problem is that there are many sorts of social objects which are fully comparable to Searle’s favorite examples of such objects but which do not satisfy the formula because there is no corresponding value for the term ‘X’.

 Consider the money in my bank account, as recorded in the bank’s computers.
-Searle in the following passage suggests that the social object in question fits his schema perfectly well (though he slips, revealingly, into the fact mode): there has, he insists,
+Searle in the following passage suggests that the social object in question fits his schema perfectly well (though he slips, revealingly, into the fact mode):

 all sorts of things can be money, but there has to be some physical realization, some brute fact – even if it is only a bit of paper or a blip on a computer disk – on which we can impose our institutional form of status function.
 Thus there are no institutional facts without brute facts. (p.
 56)